blackgirltech/css_tutorial/README.md

 ```

 #### Outline: A visual guide
-Before we get started with styling our page, it'd be useful to have a visual representation of how much space our elements are taking up on the page.
+Before we get started with styling our site, it'd be useful to have a visual representation of how much space our elements are taking up on the page.
 We can do this easily by giving an element an `outline`.
 We'll give each section an `outline` before styling, and once we're satisfied we'll remove it.
 Now add the following to our `index.css`:

 ```css